tanftw/prixchat-wordpress/README.md

 The feature updates releases monthly, every first Tuesday.
 If we found a serious bug, the minor patch will come within 24 hours.

+**Help, I have some issues!**
+Please raise a question in plugin's support forum or contact us via hi@prixchat.com

 == Changelog ==

 #### 1.0.0 (September 06th, 2022)